-“Referral leads on average, are 4-10x more valuable than regular leads, resulting in shorter sales cycles, increased win rates, and larger order sizes.” - Influitive
+“Referral leads on average, are 4-10x more valuable than regular leads, resulting in shorter sales cycles, increased win rates, and larger order sizes.” —Influitive

-1. Organize Your Goals:
+1. Organize your goals

 It’s important to know what you want to get out of a referral program.
-Goals should be tied to growth, revenue, retention, or a mix of those options, but knowing what goals you seek is imperative to success.
+Goals should be tied to growth, revenue, retention, or a mix of those options, and knowing what goals you seek is imperative to success.
 When you’re able to define your goals you’ll be able to set the precedent for the next steps in the plan.